AndrewAltimit/Documentation/docs/aws.md

 - **AWS DataSync**: Transfer data to and from AWS quickly and securely.
 - **AWS Snow Family**: Use physical devices to transport large amounts of data to and from AWS.

-## Best Practices

-- **Security**: Implement the principle of least privilege with IAM, use encryption, and follow AWS security best practices.
-- **Cost Optimization**: Leverage auto-scaling, spot instances, and other cost-saving techniques.
-- **Backup and Recovery**: Regularly create and test backups to ensure data durability and recoverability.
-- **Monitoring and Logging**: Use Amazon CloudWatch, AWS X-Ray, and other monitoring tools to track application performance and diagnose issues.
-- **Performance**: Optimize performance by using caching, Content Delivery Networks (CDNs), and other performance-enhancing techniques.
-- **Infrastructure as Code**: Use AWS CloudFormation or Terraform to manage your infrastructure as code and maintain version control.

 ## Common Architectural Solutions

 ### Serverless Architecture